fayfayMN/minnesota-recycling-analysis/README.md

 **External data source for Q6:**
 National recycling rates from the [EPA Facts and Figures on Municipal Solid Waste](https://www.epa.gov/facts-and-figures-about-materials-waste-and-recycling/national-overview-facts-and-figures-materials) — covers 1960–2018.

-> ⚠️ The raw `.xlsx` files are **not included** in this repository due to file size.
-Download them from the course D2L portal and place them in the `/data` folder before running the notebook.

 ---